fusion407/chat-app-frontend/README.md

 4) Use json-server to create a RESTful API
 5) Add some styling

-In total I have 7 React components; Chat, Home, Login, Message, NavBar, User, Users, are all children to the main App.js component.
+In total I have 7 React components; Home, Chat, Message, NavBar, User, Users, Login.

-There are 4 different client-side routes leading to
+There are 4 different client-side routes:
-    - /chat     -    the chat room
+/chat  -  chatroom
-    - /users    -    displays all users
+/users  -  all users
-    - /login    -    login page
+/login  -  login page
-    - /         -    home page
+/  -  Home page

-Json-server is being used to POST, GET, and DELETE data between the submitted forms and the server
+Json-server is being used to make POST, GET, PATCH, and DELETE requests; fetching data from Chat, Login, and Users components and updating each props state accordingly.

-Finally, styling was done mostly done by scratch CSS, but bootstrap was used to help put together the chatbox.
+Finally, styling was done mostly done by vanilla CSS, but bootstrap was also used a bit.